wanghaisheng/responsive-landing-page-starter/content/blog/en/a-better-way-of-creating-android-views-with-jetpackcompose.md

 }
 ```

-Unfortunately, we can’t preview parametrized views so we have to create another view just to enable the preview.
-Now `SampleViewPreview` is annotated with Preview annotation and it uses previously defined `SampleView`:
+Unfortunately, we can’t preview parametrized views, so we have to create another view to enable the preview.
+Now `SampleViewPreview` is annotated with Preview annotation, and it uses previously defined `SampleView`:

 ```kotlin
 class MainActivity : ComponentActivity() {